B2B marketers manage a number of competing tasks throughout the day.

 Marketing and social media go hand-in-hand.
 In fact, 95% of B2B marketers use social media as part of their digital marketing strategy (source).
 So which tools do marketers rely on to get the job done?
 Let’s explore three favorites:

-Sprout Social: Sprout Social is a popular social media management app.
-In fact, PC Magazine named it an editors’ choice for best social media management and analytics tools of 2018 (source).
-Use Sprout to track social media campaigns, referral traffic, and conversions to measure engagement and lead generation.
+Sprout Social is a popular social media management app that cab be used to track social media campaigns, referral traffic, and conversions to measure engagement and lead generation.

 Sprout’s comprehensive social listening features help marketers measure brand awareness, monitor relevant keywords, and identify influencers with high follower counts.
 And, Sprout’s competitor analysis functionality helps marketers benchmark their performance.